13 Strategies to Slow Down Aging

 Smiling doctor in focus with patient blurred out

-1. Many seniors tend to experience high blood pressure, diabetes, dyslipidemia, heart disease and stroke, so a regular exam of the Cardiovascular System is crucial to maintaining good health.
+• Cardiovascular System: As we age, we tend to experience high blood pressure, diabetes, dyslipidemia, heart disease and stroke, so a regular exam of this system is crucial to maintaining good health.

-2. Testing the Brain and Nervous System is vital for evaluating memory and cognitive function.
+• Brain and Nervous System: Testing of the Brain and Nervous System is vital for evaluating memory and cognitive function which, in turns, is a major factor in healthy aging and longevity.

 Dedicated at-home dental care along with annual exams, x-rays, and cleanings are one way to keep your health in check while looking more youthful.